 From 1996 onwards, Afghanistan has been in a fragile political state due to the rise of the Taliban.
 The effects of this delicate state has had adverse effects on the women of Afghanistan.
 87% of women have experienced some form of violence, whether that be psychological, physical, or forced marriage, and 62% have experienced more than one form of violence.
 Our program participants and mediators have had firsthand experience with such experiences, and their bravery and perseverance.

 Our Afghanistan programs provide women with the skills and resources to be empowered, independent, and resilient in the face of instability.
 Read more about our Afghanistan programs here.

-WCI programs have included workshops, trainings and dialogue on the Afghan Constitution, civic participation, human rights, inter-gender communication, and leadership.
-Our Afghanistan initiative focuses on women’s political participation at national and local levels and mobilization of women in rural outreach projects, which aim to build the capacity of women in politics.
+WCI programs have included workshops, trainings, and dialogue on the Afghan Constitution, civic participation, human rights, inter-gender communication, and leadership.
+Our Afghanistan initiative focuses on women’s political participation at national and local levels and mobilization of women in rural outreach projects, which aim to build the capacity of women in politics. more less

 WCI’s Economic Empowerment curriculum equips women to take on larger roles in household financial decisions and start their own businesses through training in business and financial literacy skills, entrepreneurship, and basic budgeting.
-WCI has foundprograms that encourage women’s economic venture significantly increase women’s self-confidence, their ability to manage household finances, and ultimately impact broader social change.
+WCI has found programs that support women’s economic ventures significantly increase women’s self-confidence, their ability to manage household finances, and ultimately impact broader social change. more less

 WCI’s programs have been designed to meet the specific needs of women affected by long-standing conflict, poverty and national trauma.
-Many Afghani women face domestic violence and abuse in their lifetimes, and WCI's Afghanistan initiative has focused on navigating conflicts surrounding gender with regard to the Qur’an and inter-gender communication in order to mitigate violence toward women.
+Many Afghani women have faced violence and abuse in their lives, and WCI’s Afghanistan initiative has focused on navigating conflicts surrounding gender with regard to the Qur’an and inter-gender communication in order to mitigate violence against women. more less